fenggo/I-ReaxFF/README.md

 *.gen file is final MD result from siesta or ReaxFF-(GULP), and can be visilized by ASE(command ase gui *.gen)

-HBondCage.gif shows a molecular dynamics simulations results with ReaxFF (paramters from machine learning) at temperature of 50 K, which equivalent to a geomentry optimization but using a simulated annealing algorithm..
+HBondCage.gif shows a molecular dynamics simulations results with ReaxFF (paramters from machine learning) at temperature of 50 K, which equivalent to a geomentry optimization but using a simulated annealing algorithm.